Skip to content

 4. What reports will I receive and how often?

-5. What happens if the agreed timeframes are not met?
+5. What happens if the agreed times are not met?

-6. Which services are included and which have additional costs?
+6. What services are included and which have additional costs?

 7. What is the availability commitment (uptime)?

-8. Is there a minimum contract term?
-What are the cancellation conditions?
+8. Is there a minimum contract period?
+What are the cancellation terms?

-If your business is looking for IT support with real, verifiable commitments, get in touch with us.
+If your business in Tenerife is looking for IT support with real, verifiable commitments, contact us.
 We will explain exactly what our service includes, within what timeframes, and how we measure it.

 Tags: